Personnel Committee Goals

 - Maintain appropriations for Military Resale programs, with proper support and vectoring of MWR dividends to ensure access to quality of life and support programs.

-- Ensure any modernization efforts of the Commissary and Exchange systems in no way degrades the earned benefit.
+- Ensure any modernization efforts of the Commissary and Exchange systems in no way degrades the earned benefit or reduces overall patron savings.

 Sexual Harassment & Assault Prevention

 - Establish accountability measures for administrative and UCMJ actions resulting from sexual harassment and assault investigations.
-Establish a 90 day time standard for sexual harassment and assault investigations to ensure timely resolution of allegations, appropriate number of assigned investigators to meet the time standard, and to facilitate culture change across the uniformed services.
+Establish a 90-day time standard for sexual harassment and assault investigations to ensure timely resolution of allegations, appropriate number of assigned investigators to meet the time standard.
+These actions will help facilitate culture change across the uniformed services.